11 March 2022

 Cellular networks are based on open, global industry standards, use licensed spectrum, and are always operated by wireless network providers.

 Cellular connectivity allows information to be sent back and forth using mobile networks and includes services like 2G, 3G, 4G, 5G, LTE Cat.
-0, LTE Cat M, NB-IoT, 4G LTE, and LTE Advanced.
+0, LTE Cat M, NB-IoT, 4G LTE, LTE Advanced and 5G.

 The GSMA has introduced two additional LTE standards, NB-IoT and LTE-M which are primarily designed for LPWA use cases but are still in the initial stages of rollout.